pleiszenburg/wenv/docs/installation.rst

 .. note::

-	If you are relying on *wenv*, please notice that it uses semantic versioning.
+	If you are relying on *wenv*, please notice that it uses **semantic versioning**.
 Breaking changes are indicated by increasing the second version number, the minor version.
 Going for example from 0.0.x to 0.1.y or going from 0.1.x to 0.2.y therefore indicates a breaking change.

 Possible problem: ``OSError: [WinError 6] Invalid handle``
 ----------------------------------------------------------